niplav/site/life_advice.md

 19. Fight tooth and nail for [Slack](https://www.lesswrong.com/posts/yLLkWMDbC9ZNKbjDG/slack).
 	[FIRE](https://en.wikipedia.org/wiki/FIRE_movement), fewer
-	addictions (even small ones like mindless internet browsing), no debt, fewer physical objects you own, and less social obligations are all instances of having a lot of slack.
+	addictions (even small ones like mindless internet browsing), no debt, fewer physical objects you own, and fewer social obligations are all instances of having a lot of slack.
 	*	Example: I have a bad instance of completionism around media.
 Once I have started a particular piece of media